-The amount of General Fund Reserve funding is projected to be \$36.8 million on June 30, 2025, a \$5.9 million reduction to the reserve.
-As a percentage of net budgeted expenditures, this will be a 11.7 percent reserve, approximately .4 percent higher than the FY 2024/25 Preliminary Budget, and .1 percent below the reserve projected in the FY 2023/24 Final Budget.
+The amount of General Fund Reserves is expected to be \$34.7 million on June 30, 2025.
+As a percentage of net budgeted expenditures, this represents a 11.3 percent reserve.
+This reserve amount is a \$6.8 million decline from the FY 2023/24 reserve and reflects a forecasted reserve decline: the FY 2023/24 Final Budget forecast a FY 2024/25 reserve half a percent higher, at 11.8 percent.
 The reserve decline is mainly attributable to slowing property tax growth, employee contract commitments, and financial market conditions.
+The reserve calculation will be updated in the FY 2024/25 Final Budget, and any new General Fund revenues or cost savings recognized from FY 2023/24 will improve the District's reserve level.